 Learning and Memory

-The causes of memory impairment in the elderly include decreased neurotransmitter formation, inadequate circulation (vascular dementia), or Alzheimer’s disease.
+The causes of memory impairment in the elderly may also include decreased neurotransmitter formation, inadequate circulation (stroke and vascular dementia), Parkinson’s disease or Alzheimer’s disease.

 Citicoline has neuroprotective and neuronal membrane-stabilizing effects and because of these properties it is expected that citicoline may be beneficial for individuals with Parkinson’s disease.
 In addition, citicoline has an ability to increase dopamine synthesis so may allow for the reduction of levodopa dosage.
 In the results from one study it was shown that citicoline improved speech, gait, posture, tremor, agility, and slowness of movements in Parkinson’s disease.